Public Holidays in Costa Rica for 2023

 Independence Day is celebrated on September 15th and marks the country’s independence from Spain in 1821.
 Parades, speeches, and fireworks mark this day.

 All Saints’ Day is celebrated on November 1st and honors all the saints in the Christian faith.
-This day is marked by religious services and is particularly important for Catholics.
+Religious services mark this day and is particularly important for Catholics.

 Immaculate Conception is celebrated on December 8th and honors the Virgin Mary.
 Religious services and processions mark this day.